guedou/scapy-handson/trophies/manipulating_packets.md

 # Manipulating packets

-This trophy gives yoy the opportunity to perfom simple Scapy packets manipulation.
+This trophy gives you the opportunity to perform simple Scapy packets manipulation.

 ## Tasks